-Professor Deirdre Wilson (UCL/CSMN) will present at SWIP-Analytic Monday, October 13th from 5:00 – 7:00 at New York University, in the first floor auditorium, room 101, 5 Washington Place.
-She will discuss a recent trend that treats jokes, sarcasm, banter and hyperbole as forms of irony,
+Professor Deirdre Wilson (UCL & CSMN, Oslo) will present at SWIP-Analytic Monday, October 13th from 5:00 – 7:00 at New York University, in the second floor seminar room 202, 5 Washington Place.
+Her talk is entitled “Irony, hyperbole, jokes and banter: What should a theory of verbal irony aim to explain?“.
+See abstract below.

 Professor Laura Franklin-Hall (NYU) will present at SWIP-Analytic Spring 2015.
 Her presentation is tentatively titled “Natural Kinds as Categorical Bottlenecks.”